kyoo2023/Pre_Group/README.md

 · Open Terminal or Command Prompt.</br>
 · Use the git clone command with the repository's SSH address to clone it, e.g., git clone git@github.com:user/repo.git.</br>

+2. Generate an SSH Key (if you don't already have one):</br>
+· Run ssh-keygen in the terminal and follow the prompts.</br>
+· View the public key with cat ~/.ssh/id_rsa.pub.</br>

+3. Add SSH Key to GitHub:</br>
+· Log in to GitHub and go to “Settings” > “SSH and GPG keys”.</br>
+· Click “New SSH key”, paste your public key, and save.</br>

+4. Connect the Cloned Repository to the Group Project:</br>
+· Set the URL for the remote repository: git remote add origin <group project's SSH URL>.</br>
+· Push the code to the new repository: git push -u origin master or git push -u origin main (depending on your branch name).</br>

 ### 2. GoogleTest
 Our group decided to use the GoogleTest tool，because GoogleTest provides a comprehensive set of features for writing and organizing tests and GoogleTest integrates well with popular build systems like CMake.Here are some of the steps we take to use GoogleTest：